Home > Guides > how to start a clothing business

 Learn from Indian clothing brands that built thriving businesses from scratch:

-• Fabindia: Started as an export house for home furnishings, now operates 350+ retail stores across India.
-They built success by combining traditional crafts with contemporary designs for urban consumers.
+• Fabindia began as an export house for home furnishings and now has over 350 retail stores across India.
+They succeeded in combining traditional crafts with modern designs for city dwellers.

-• The Souled Store: Launched in 2013 as a licensed merchandise brand selling pop-culture themed t-shirts online.
-They focused on fandom communities and expanded into athleisure and casual wear, now operating 40+ retail stores alongside their online store.
+• The Souled Store was founded in 2013 and is a licensed merchandise brand selling pop culture-themed T-shirts online.
+They started with fandom communities and have developed into athleisure and casual wear, with 40+ retail stores besides their online store.

-• Zivame: Identified a gap in the Indian innerwear market and launched as an online-only brand.
-They grew by making a sensitive buying experience private and convenient, proving that even a niche clothing segment can become a national brand.
+• Zivame was launched as an online-only brand to fill a gap in the Indian lingerie market.
+They built a private and convenient buying experience, and grew to prove that even a niche clothing segment can become a national brand.

 Common Mistakes to Avoid When Starting a Clothing Business

-1. Overstocking inventory: New founders often order too much stock in too many sizes and colors.
-Start lean, reorder fast sellers, and clear slow movers early through sales rather than letting them pile up.
+1. Overstocking inventory: Many new founders order too much stock, in too many sizes and colors, which ties up their money and increases the risk of unsold products.
+Start lean, reorder fast sellers, and get rid of slow movers early through sales instead of letting them pile up.

-2. Skipping trademark registration: Many entrepreneurs delay this "for later."
-By the time they build a following, someone else has already registered the same name, and they lose it.
-Register under Class 25 before you launch.
+2. Skipping trademark registration: Many entrepreneurs delay registering their mark "for later."
+By the time their brand gains recognition, someone else has already registered the same name, and they lose it.

 4. Weak or inconsistent branding: A generic logo, plain plastic packaging, and no social media presence make you forgettable.
-Customers in 2026 expect a brand experience, not just a product.
+Customers prefer a brand experience in 2026, instead of simply a random product on a shelf.

-5. Copying trending designs blindly: Trends move fast.
-By the time you manufacture a trending design, the trend may already be over.
-Instead, build a core collection around evergreen styles and add limited trend-based pieces.
+5. Blindly copying trending designs: Trends are changing fast.
+By the time you make a unique design, it may no longer be trending.
+Instead, build a core collection of evergreen styles and add a few limited trend pieces.

 Share